seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 As that of true and faithful Juliet.

 **CAPULET**
-As rich shall Romeo’s by his lady’s lie;
+As rich shall Romeo's by his lady's lie;
 Poor sacrifices of our enmity!

 **PRINCE**
 A glooming peace this morning with it brings;
 The sun, for sorrow, will not show his head:
 Go hence, to have more talk of these sad things;
-Some shall be pardon’d, and some punished:
+Some shall be pardon'd, and some punished:
 For never was a story of more woe
 Than this of Juliet and her Romeo.